Flat Holography & Holographic Renormalization: Scalar Field: Introduction

 \section{Introduction}

 The AdS/CFT correspondence \cite{Maldacena:1997re} has deeply influenced our understanding of how the holographic principle is realised in a quantum theory of gravity with asymptotically AdS boundary conditions.
-The duality is dynamically defined by the Gubser--Klebanov--Polyakov--Witten prescription (GKPW) \cite{Gubser:1998bc, Witten:1998qj}, which equates the bulk partition function with the CFT generating functional once boundary data of the bulk theory are identified with sources for local gauge-invariant CFT operators.
+The duality is dynamically defined by the Gubser-Klebanov-Polyakov-Witten prescription (GKPW) \cite{Gubser:1998bc, Witten:1998qj}, which equates the bulk partition function with the CFT generating functional once boundary data of the bulk theory are identified with sources for local gauge-invariant CFT operators.
 Banks, Douglas, Horowitz, and Martinec (BDHM) \cite{Banks:1998dd, Susskind:1998dq} introduced an alternative formulation of the AdS/CFT dictionary in which bulk QFT correlators are evaluated in a fixed AdS background and then extrapolated to the boundary with an appropriate rescaling.
-This so-called “extrapolate dictionary” has been shown to reproduce the GKPW prescription when applied carefully \cite{Harlow:2011ke}, even in the presence of static AdS black-hole backgrounds \cite{Botta-Cantcheff:2019apr}.
+This so-called “extrapolate dictionary” has been shown to reproduce the GKPW prescription when applied carefully \cite{Harlow:2011ke}, even in the presence of static AdS black hole backgrounds \cite{Botta-Cantcheff:2019apr}.

 The success of the AdS/CFT correspondence has long motivated the search for analogous holographic dualities for asymptotically flat quantum gravitational theories \cite{Polchinski:1999ry,Witten:2001kn,Arcioni:2003xx,deBoer:2003vf}.
 Such a duality is typically understood as a conjectured relation between two \emph{a priori} distinct theories -- for example, a string theory in the bulk and a non-string theory associated with the boundary -- whose dynamical matching can be tested in suitable regimes.
 However, in the absence of top-down constructions comparable to those underlying AdS/CFT, progress necessarily involves a degree of educated guesswork.
 Two guiding principles have emerged.
 First, the dual non-gravitational theory is expected to be strongly constrained by the bulk asymptotic symmetries, reflecting a deceptively simple rule from AdS/CFT.
 Second, an \emph{extrapolated dictionary} for flat holography can be constructed from effective scattering amplitudes.
 With appropriate integral transforms or limits of bulk fields to the boundary, the boundary symmetries are made manifest in the amplitude and the objects entering this transformed expression are taken to define the operators of the putative non-gravitational dual.